SanthoshD123/selenium-web-automation/README.md

 # Selenium Web Automation

-A simple Python script using Selenium WebDriver to automate web browsing tasks.
+A Python script using Selenium WebDriver to automate web browsing tasks.

 ## Features